Pjb518/FoundryVTT-Level-Up-Official/README.md

 - [Does it hit!?](https://github.com/NekroDarkmoon/does-it-hit-a5e) - A module to help with hit detection and limited damage automation.

 **Compatibility Note:** Level Up is not based on the 5e system implementation in Foundry and 5e-specific modules should not be expected to work.

+## Acknowledgements

+The system currently makes use of the free and open-source icons provided by the [Remix Icon library](https://remixicon.com/#editor).